-Hideo Kojima, creator of the Metal Gear franchise, has many stories to tell about his experience with the PlayStation over the past two decades.
+Hideo Kojima, creator of the Metal Gear franchise and Death Stranding, has many stories to tell about his experience with the PlayStation over the past two decades.
 He was kind enough to share a few of them.

 Right from his initial encounter with the new console, Kojima knew he wanted his next Metal Gear game on it.
 Said Kojima, “3D games using polygons had just started coming out in arcades, and I had thought that the hurdle to release such a home console was too high, so when I saw the specs, I found myself shaking.
 At the same time, I immediately knew that ‘If I make a Metal Gear game on this console, it will be amazing.'”